 Reproductive Hormones & Medications Impact Thyroid Health

 Thyroid function influences reproductive hormone balance, but reproductive hormones also influence thyroid function.
 High levels of estrogen, whether due to estrogen dominance or taking exogenous estrogen, may reduce the amount of active thyroid hormone.
 This is because excess estrogen increases TBG, the protein that binds and transports T4 and T3 but also renders them inactive upon binding.
-In those with normal thyroid function, a compensatory increase in thyroid hormone takes care of this but in hypothyroid women, this compensation doesn’t happen and symptoms of hypothyroidism may worsen in the presence of excess estrogen (1).
+In those with normal thyroid function, a compensatory increase in thyroid hormone takes care of this but in hypothyroid women, this compensation doesn’t happen and symptoms of hypothyroidism may worsen in the presence of excess estrogen (New England Journal of Medicine).

 Finally, many prescription medications also block thyroid function, including steroids, beta-blockers, barbiturates, cholesterol-lowering drugs, and certain seizure medications.
 If you are experiencing signs of low thyroid function, be sure to research any medications you are taking to look for impacts on the thyroid.